Table of Contents

 The timeline is the final aspect that will help determine your method for international car shipping.
 On average, car transport abroad takes 30 to 60 days from drop-off to arrival.
 The timeline could shorten if you’re shipping on a popular route to an in-demand destination, but it still takes boats time to cross oceans.

 Air freight is far quicker because planes are faster than ships.
 However, you’ll still have to wait for the vehicle to clear customs.
-Make sure you have all necessary documentation when it arrives.
+Make sure you have all the necessary documentation when it arrives.

 Preparing the necessary paperwork is essential before shipping vehicles internationally.
 Your carrier will probably need copies of this information to ensure a smooth transition into the foreign country.